JoshHill90/OLD_soft_subversion_TEST/README.md

 Front-end responsive website that host the user's gallerys, contact form, and about me page.
 The site also includes a photo management system that is accessiable after the register client or user is logged in. current featurs of the photo managment system includes:
-Image and image gallery hosting, email automation, front-end gallery controls,
+Image and image gallery hosting, email automation, front-end gallery controls.

+This gives the user the ability to upload images for their website.
+After the images are uploaded the user can select what images appear in each gallery.
+From the gallery controls, the user can update, remove and clear all images from the gallery.
+The user can filter images to narrow results to add in this process.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-i8q9b3i3FA?si=waeVyXC-v-c2CKoY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <div align="center">

  <img src="https://imagedelivery.net/4_y5kVkw2ENjgzV454LjcQ/8bdd3a14-00c1-4be4-d401-3f90897fd900/display" alt="application screenshot" width="600" height="auto">